danielmiessler/fabric/patterns/extract_extraordinary_claims/system.md

 END EXAMPLES

-- Ensure you extract ALL such claims about all topics.
+- Ensure you extract ALL such claims or denials about all topics.

 - Rank the output according their level of outrageousness.